liamsquires/fall25-bioinformatics-project/glossary.md

 Helpful terms for understanding the paper.

+-**"differential EC usage"**

+Some ECs have significantly different usage between condition c1 and c2.
+Implies at least one transcript contributing to that EC is used differently between conditions.
+An EC significant at FDR < 0.05 is evidence that the gene shows DTU.

+- **"Usage"**

+Normalized log counts, e.g., of ECs.
+Higher usage = more reads supporting transcripts in that EC and vice versa

 - **Differential Transcript Usage (DTU)**

 Changes in how a gene’s transcripts are proportionally used between conditions.
 DTU reflects shifts in isoform composition rather than total gene expression.